zenorocha/wedocs/intro/using-the-dashboard.md

 ## 3. Create a new project

 You are able to organize your services by project.
-Select a project name and ID and click in Create Project.
+Select a project ID and click in Create Project.

 ![New Project](https://cloud.githubusercontent.com/assets/301291/18656444/0409e49c-7ea6-11e6-8961-eeccd4deab43.png)